The Rheumatoid Arthritis (RA) Joint Self-Exam Study

 Be diagnosed by a physician with rheumatoid arthritis

-Have registered a valid e-mail address with ArthritisPower
+Have registered a valid e-mail address with the ArthritisPower app

-Be willing to complete a joint self-assessment within 1 to 7 days before your in-office visit
+Be willing to complete joint self-exams within 1 to 6 days before your in-office visit (ideally, within 3 days of your in-office visit)

 This is what you’re expected to do.

-Your participation in this study will last no more than 7 days and will include one study visit at the time of your already scheduled in-person visit.
-Prior to the in-office visit, you will be asked to use the ArthritisPower app to complete the following:
+Your participation in this study will last no more than 7 days and will include a few minutes of extra time at an office visit with your rheumatologist that you have already scheduled for your routine care.
+Prior to that office visit, you will be asked to use the ArthritisPower app to:

-These assessments will take about 15 minutes total to complete.
-We recommend you complete your assessments within 1 to 3 days of your in-office visit.
-Please do not complete the assessments more than 7 days before your visit.
+Your participation will take about 15 minutes total to complete.
+It’s important that you take your time examining your joints so that your doctor can receive the most accurate results.
+We recommend you complete your participation 1 to 3 days before your in-office visit.
+Please do not complete your participation more than 6 days before your visit.

-Participants who complete the study will receive a compensation value of $50, which will be given to them by their doctor’s office after their in-office visit.
+Participants who successfully complete the study will receive $50 as compensation, which will be given to them by their doctor’s office after their in-office visit.

 The RA Joint Self-Exam Study